Benc93/FASST-Challenge/README.md

 I built my classes in the following order: **Passenger**, **Station**, and **Train**.

 The test files are located in the 'spec' folder, and the class files in the 'lib' folder.
 The files were built using Test Driven Development principles (Red > Green > Refactor).

+There was a peer review process after the weekend for fellow students to: review my code & tests; highlight possible improvement areas; and give insight into their take on the challenge.
+This was enormously helpful as a learning exercise, and led to some late stage refactoring and an increased use of doubles in the test files.

 Further work on the project might include:

-+ Searching for common functionality, if necessary writing a module to reduce code repetition.
++ Searching for common functionality, where necessary writing a module to reduce code repetition.
-+ Extended use of doubles in leiu of co-operating class instances for tests.
++ Extended use of doubles in leiu of co-operating class instances for tests.   **(Completed during peer review)**
++ Building multiple stations and activity between them.
 + Extending the scope of the system to increase/reduce train capacity (defined as multiples of coaches), and/or perhaps adding a Ticket Office to handle adding funds to passengers.